pydap/pydap/docs/client.rst

     [5.0, 10.0, 15.0, 20.0, 25.0, 30.0, 35.0, 40.0, 45.0, 50.0]
     [5.0999999, 9.1000004, 19.4, 29.700001, 39.599998, 49.599998, 59.700001, 69.5, 79.5, 89.699997]

-pydap 3.0 has been rewritten to make it easier to work with Dapper datasets like this one, and it should be intuitive [1]_ to work with these variables.

 Authentication
 --------------